 Gingivitis, also known as gum disease, is seen most frequently in adults, but it can affect the dental health of any age group.
 What is especially alarming about gum disease is that its onset and progression can be so gradual and painless that you don’t notice it until you’re dangerously close to losing teeth.
-Regular dental visits, however, will allow your dentist to detect and even reverse it if caught in time.
+Regular dental visits, however, will allow your dental hygienist in Bristol to detect and even reverse it if caught in time.

 - What causes gum disease?

 - The most common cause of gingivitis is poor oral hygiene, which allows bacteria from built-up plaque and calculus to irritate and inflame your gums.
 Other contributory factors include:

 - Too much sugar and carbohydrates in your diet